 The Department manages parks, trails, and historic sites to preserve public lands and provide opportunities for education and recreation.
-The system's properties, located throughout the County, encompass more than 16,000 acres.
+The system's properties include parks, preserves, trails, and historic sites located throughout the County and encompassing more than 17,000 acres.